This topic describes how to find samples in bulk using properties of their parents

 - Parent Properties

-tile to add a new sample filter based on ancestor criteria.
+Click a tile to add a new sample filter based on that category of criteria.

-In the popup, choose the specific type (of source or parent), and field on which you want to filter.
+In the popup, choose the specific type (of source, parent, or assay), and field on which you want to filter.
 You can filter some fields by values

 and any field using filtering expressions